 - 1.4.7 In addition, the Government compensates councils for years in which they apply an indexation cap, (below the annual increase in the Retail Price Index), on Business Rates and the associated Top-up Grant.
-This additional grant is £3.017m for 2022/23 based on the indications in the Settlement that compensation for the business rates freeze in 2022/23 will be paid based on the September 2021 RPI rate of increase. - 1.4.8 Government have provided no indication, in the Provisional Settlement that the Council will be provided with further emergency support funding for 2022/23, in order to mitigate the ongoing financial impacts of Covid-19.
-However, that position may change as Government looks to respond to the national pressures caused by the Omicron variant, a situation that has moved significantly since the announcement of the Provisional Settlement. - 1.4.9 The Council expects Government to continue to allow councils to utilise the existing capital receipts flexibilities that allow revenue transformational expenditure to be funded by Capital Receipts.
-The Council's proposed
+This additional grant is £3.184m for 2022/23 within the Final Settlement which based compensation for the business rates freeze in 2022/23, on the September 2021 RPI rate of increase. - 1.4.8 Government have provided no indication, in the Final Settlement that the Council will be provided with further emergency support funding for 2022/23, in order to mitigate the ongoing financial impacts of Covid-19.
+However, that position may change as Government looks to respond to the national pressures caused by the Omicron variant.

-Capital Programme will therefore assume the continued use of these flexibilities where it is most financially advantageous to do so, providing that Government do extend the Capital Receipts flexibilities.
+1.4.9 Alongside the Final Settlement, Government announced a three-year extension, from 2022/23 onwards, of the existing capital receipts flexibilities that allow revenue transformational expenditure to be funded by Capital Receipts.
+The Council's proposed Capital Programme therefore assumes the continued use of these flexibilities where it is most financially advantageous to do so.